abhiTronix/vidgear/docs/gears/streamgear/rtfm/overview.md

 ## Overview

-When no valid input is received on [`-video_source`](../../params/#a-exclusive-parameters) attribute of [`stream_params`](../../params/#supported-parameters) dictionary parameter, StreamGear API activates this mode where it directly transcodes real-time [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) video-frames _(as opposed to a entire file)_ into a sequence of multiple smaller chunks/segments for streaming.
+When no valid input is received on [`-video_source`](../../params/#a-exclusive-parameters) attribute of [`stream_params`](../../params/#supported-parameters) dictionary parameter, StreamGear API activates this mode where it directly transcodes real-time [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) video-frames _(as opposed to a entire video file)_ into a sequence of multiple smaller chunks/segments for adaptive streaming.

+This mode works exceptionally well when you desire to flexibility manipulate or transform video-frames in real-time before sending them onto FFmpeg Pipeline for processing.
+But on the downside, StreamGear **DOES NOT** automatically maps video-source's audio to generated streams with this mode.
+You need to manually assign separate audio-source through [`-audio`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter.

 SteamGear supports both [**MPEG-DASH**](https://www.encoding.com/mpeg-dash/) _(Dynamic Adaptive Streaming over HTTP, ISO/IEC 23009-1)_  and [**Apple HLS**](https://developer.apple.com/documentation/http_live_streaming) _(HTTP Live Streaming)_ with this mode.

-In this mode, StreamGear **DOES NOT** automatically maps video-source audio to generated streams.
-You need to manually assign separate audio-source through [`-audio`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter.

-This mode provide [`stream()`](../../../../bonus/reference/streamgear/#vidgear.gears.streamgear.StreamGear.stream) function for directly trancoding video-frames into streamable chunks over the FFmpeg pipeline.
+For this mode, StreamGear API provides exclusive [`stream()`](../../../../bonus/reference/streamgear/#vidgear.gears.streamgear.StreamGear.stream) method for directly trancoding video-frames into streamable chunks.

 &emsp;